duderstadt-lab/mars-docs/examples/fret.md

 <div style="text-align: center">
 Figure 3: Overview of the different signals that are obtained from the analysis dependent on channel number and location on the split view.
 </div>

+Some microscopes are equipped with two cameras and collect FRET images simultaneously by splitting so that the donor signal goes to one camera and acceptor signal to the other.
+These types of dataset can also be used with this same mars workflow.
+We suggest combining the videos collected by the two cameras side-by-side into a single artificial dualview.
+This can be accomplished very easily in Fiji by having both videos open and using the combine command under Image>Stacks>Tools>Combine.
+This approach depends on the two camera collecting the same number of images at the same time.
+Once the two videos are combined into one this workflow can be followed exactly.
+This approach also ensures proper registration between the camera that might not be perfectly aligned with sub-pixel accuracy.

 **The Mars Workflow**
 The previously introduced analysis steps can be implemented in Mars directly.
 Figure 4 shows the specific steps and tools that are used in the analysis.
 [Documentation](https://duderstadt-lab.github.io/mars-docs/docs/) is available for each Mars tool specifically.